hdShang/arxiv-daily/docs/cs-CL/2025-05-13/papers/250508751v1-aya-vision-advancing-the-frontier-of-multilingual-multimodality.md

 ---
 layout: default
-title: Aya Vision: Advancing the Frontier of Multilingual Multimodality
+title: "Aya Vision: Advancing the Frontier of Multilingual Multimodality"
 ---

 # Aya Vision: Advancing the Frontier of Multilingual Multimodality